 Who are the members of WBAA?

-Members of WBAA are students and over hundred alumni of the Balkans region, concretely the following countries (alphabetically): Albania, Bosnia and Herzegovina, Kosovo*, North Macedonia, Montenegro and Serbia.
+Members of WBAA are 948 (as of July 2022) students and alumni of the Balkans region, concretely the following countries (alphabetically): Albania, Bosnia and Herzegovina, Kosovo*, North Macedonia, Montenegro and Serbia.

 What are membership criteria?